jsalhi/584-GOAT/README.txt

         User2 ran these 7 in this order, etc
 -Write testing workload that we will evaluate performance on

-Future work:
--Find cleaner way to see if RDD is persisting in memory?

 File Locations:
 (Eg. file_in_git_repo -> path_to_spark_location)